Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Preliminaries

 Standard Markov chain theory (see, for example, \cite{meyn2012markov} Chapter 13) guarantees that $\rVert P(x,\cdot) -\pi\lVert_\TV \rightarrow 0$ as $n\rightarrow \infty$ for $\pi$-almost everywhere $x\in \mathcal X$.
 Furthermore, a Markov chain $\Phi$ with transition kernel $P$ is said to be uniformly ergodic if \begin{definition}[Uniformly Ergodic] for $C > 0$ and $0 < r < 1$. \end{definition}

 When $\mathcal X$ is a continuous, unbounded space, then a Markov chain often fails to be uniformly ergodic.
-Therefore, the following concept `geometrically ergodic' is needed. $\Phi$ is said to be \textbf{geometrically ergodic} if \begin{definition}[Geometrically Ergodic] for some $0<r<1$, and $\pi$-almost everywhere $x\in \mathcal X$. \end{definition} Roughly speaking, both uniform ergodicity and geometric ergodicity guarantee the Markov chain converges to its stationary distribution at a geometric rate for $\pi$-a.e. initialization position $x$.
-However, it is a well-known difficult problem to give sharp bounds on the right-hand side of \ref{eqn: uniformly ergodic} and \ref{eqn:geometrically ergodic}.
+Therefore, the following concept `geometrically ergodic' is needed. $\Phi$ is said to be geometrically ergodic if \begin{definition}[Geometrically Ergodic] for some $0<r<1$, and $\pi$-almost all $x\in \mathcal X$. \end{definition} Both uniform and geometric ergodicity guarantee the Markov chain converges to its stationary distribution at a geometric rate for $\pi$-almost all initializations.
+However, it is a well-known difficult problem to give sharp bounds on the right-hand side of \eqref{eqn: uniformly ergodic} and \eqref{eqn:geometrically ergodic}.
 In the next section, we will review some existing works on bounding the convergence rates of MH algorithms.